Short-sea shipping

 In Europe, short-sea shipping is at the forefront of the European Union's transportation policy.
 It currently accounts for roughly 40% of all freight moved in Europe.
 In the US, short-sea shipping has yet to be used to the extent it is in Europe, but there is some development.
 The main advantages promoted for this type of shipping are alleviation of congestion, decrease of air pollution, and overall cost savings to the shipper and a government.
-Shipping goods by ship (one 4,000 DWT vessel is equivalent to between 100–200 trucks) is far more efficient and cost-effective than road transport (though the goods, if bound inland, have to be transferred and delivered by truck) and is much less prone to theft and damage.
+Shipping goods by ship (one 4,000 DWT vessel is equivalent to between 100 and 200 trucks) is far more efficient and cost-effective than road transport (though the goods, if bound inland, have to be transferred and delivered by truck) and is much less prone to theft and damage.

-Roughly 40% of all freight moved in Europe is classified as short-sea shipping, but the greater percentage of this cargo moves through Europe’s heartland on rivers and not oceans.
+Roughly 40% of all freight moved in Europe is classified as short-sea shipping, but the greater percentage of this cargo moves through Europe's heartland on rivers and not oceans.
 In the past decade, the term short-sea shipping has evolved in a broader sense to include point-to-point cargo movements on inland waterways as well as inland to ocean ports for shipment over oceans.

-The contrasting terms deep-sea shipping, intercontinental shipping, and ocean shipping refer to maritime traffic that crosses oceans.
-Short-sea shipping is also distinct from inland navigation, e.g. between two cities along a river.
+The contrasting terms deep-sea shipping, intercontinental shipping and ocean shipping refer to maritime traffic that crosses oceans.
+Short-sea shipping is also distinct from inland navigation, notably between two cities along a river.

 Europe

 In Europe, the main hub of short-sea shipping is Rotterdam, which is the largest European port, with Antwerp as a second.
 The Netherlands plays an important role in this, having developed a hybrid vessel designed to navigate the sea as well as the Rhine into the Ruhrgebiet.
 The Dutch and Belgian main waterways (Maas, Waal, Amsterdam-Rhine Canal, Scheldt) locks and bridges are built accordingly.
 Because of congestion in the larger ports, a number of smaller (container)ports have been developed, and the same goes for the Rhine-ports such as Duisburg and Dortmund in Germany.
 The ports of Hamburg, Felixstowe (now the largest port in the UK), and Le Havre also are significant in this shipping.

 In the Netherlands the sector has seen rapid growth, aided by a tax-enabled investment scheme.
 The traditional region for building "coasters" is the province of Groningen, where most wharfs have side-laying ship slides.
 The major trend is to have bare hulls made with cheaper labor in Poland or Romania and to finish them in the Netherlands.

+The European Commission presented a 35-point action plan in June 2021 to increase the amount of goods moved through Europe's rivers and canals and to speed up the switch to zero-emission barges by 2050.
+This is in accordance with the Sustainable and Smart Mobility Strategy and the European Green Deal, which set the target of boosting inland canal and short-sea shipping by 25% by 2030 and by 50% by 2050.